mnvr/notes/num.md

 ---

-Apologies if all this sounds rather long winded.
-I tried to mention afront that this was just my personal journey of understanding.
-I’m sure I still have some, maybe all, of the technicalities wrong.
-Based on feedback (e.g. [see this comment](https://github.com/mnvr/mrmr.io/issues/2)), it seems that my conclusions are actually incorrect.
-And even if my conclusions were to be correct I’m certain that there are better expositions out there of what I’m trying to say here.

 So what happened after I figured this?

 Well, first of all I thanked the universe that there were people who knew more